 On the third stage we lead you from the summit of Wank over wide alpine meadows and through quiet mountain forests down to Garmisch-Partenkirchen.
-First you leave the Wank behind you and descend on broad paths down to the neighboring summit Roßwank, which also offers a magnificent view.From here you hike on a beautiful mountain trail and through dense forest downhill.
+First, you leave the Wank behind you and descend on wide paths down to the neighboring summit Roßwank, which also offers a magnificent view.From here you hike on a beautiful mountain trail and through dense forest downhill.
 The path meanders down the slope.
 At a crossroads then worth a visit to the signposted Gasthaus Gschwandtbauer.If you are not hungry yet, you can go on hiking and take a break at the brand new and elegant fir hut.
 Afterwards our route leads you through the romantic Schalmeischlucht and finally to the outskirts of Garmisch-Partenkirchen.
 For a few meters, it goes through the city before you can get on the regional train to Munich at Garmisch-Partenkirchen station.

 Strictly speaking, the Magfall Mountains belong only to the Bavarian Prealps - but that does not mean that you can not experience first-class alpine adventures here.
 We've put together a two-day huts tour that will take you to the most scenic peaks and the most exciting rutted paths.
 From Lenggries you climb through the Hirschbachtal to the Kampen.
 Here you cross all three summits on the ridge path and spend the night in the Lenggrieser hut.
-On the second day we lead you over a partially exposed ridge to the Tegernsee hut and finally past the Sonnberg pasture down into the valley.Starting point of the first stage is the station Lenggries, which is approached from Munich by the trains of the Bavarian Oberlandbahn (meridian-bob-brb.de).
+On the second day we lead you over a partially exposed ridge to the Tegernsee hut and finally past the Sonnberg pasture into the valley.Starting point of the first stage is the station Lenggries, which is approached from Munich by the trains of the Bavarian Oberlandbahn (meridian-bob-brb.de).
 After a short walk through the city, the route takes you to lush meadows.Soon it goes on the bank of the Hirsch Bach into dense forest and thus into the Hirschbachtal.
 The path continues to rise gently, but soon you can already see the Kampenwand high above the treetops.
 After about two and a half hours, the broad hiking trail ends at a crossroads and turns into a mountain path.
 Now you climb quite steeply to the first summit of the Kampenwand: the Ochsenkamp.Via the partially exposed but cable-inscribed summit ridge, you hike across the Auerkamp and the Spitzkamp to the Seekarkreuz.
 From here it goes in serpentines downhill to Lenggrieser hut.

 After a leisurely night at the Lenggrieser Hut, you will hike up to the summit ridge of the Seekarkreuz at the beginning of the second stage.
 Here you turn to the south and follow the ridge in the direction of the Tegernsee hut.
 Along the way you will not only be spoiled with wonderful views, but also with adventurous passages and Kraxel units - a paradise for experienced and sure-footed hikers.Below the summit of the Hochplatte, you will find a broad hiking path that leads you to the cozy Roßstein Alm.
 This is often quieter than on the Tegernsee hut.
 If you want to enjoy your lunch break in peace, you can also stop here already.Afterwards it is only a short, but again exciting section to the impressive Tegernsee hut, perched on a narrow mountain saddle between Roßstein and Buchstein.
 Our route takes you from the hut up to the Roßstein and finally over a wire-secured path downhill.
 Soon you will reach a less dramatic mountain hiking trail, which will take you past the quaint Sonnbergalm - also a nice place for a rest.On a serpentine path you finally hike through mountain forest down into the Weissachtal.
-At the bus stop "Tegernseer Hütte" you can take bus number 9550 or 9556 (from May to October, timetables at tegernsee.com/bergsteigerbus) and drive to Tegernsee train station.
+At the bus stop "Tegernseer Hütte" you can take bus numbers 9550 or 9556 (from May to October, timetables at tegernsee.com/bergsteigerbus) and get off at the Tegernsee train station.
 From here it goes with the Bavarian Oberlandbahn (meridian-bob-brb.de) back to Munich.

 The Ammergebirge is characterized by particularly original mountain landscapes and beautiful views of the Zugspitze massif.
 There is also a large selection of hiking trails, which are also suitable for families and leisurely hikers.
 In order to meet both these hikers and demanding mountaineers, we have put together this two-day tour.
 The first stage leads from Unterammergau through the Schleifmühlklamm and dense forests up to the Pürschling summit.
 After an overnight stay at the August-Schuster-Haus you have the choice: Do you take the leisurely route over the Kolbensattelhütte or do you opt for the professional alternative and surpass the dramatic Sonnenberggrat?
 No matter how you decide, here you will find your personal summit luck.With a change in Murnau you come with the regional train in less than two hours to the starting point in Unterammergau.
 You leave the city in southwestern direction.
 Soon it goes up to lush meadows and then into the romantic Schleifmühlklamm.
 The small gorge is rarely visited and so you enjoy the place entirely for you alone.Immediately afterwards, you will find a broad hiking path signposted Pürschlingweg.
 First through the forest, then with beautiful views over mountain meadows, the path leads you up to the Pürschling.
 The rocky summit is a bit off the beaten path and can be reached via a short but slightly exposed path.
 Only a little later you reach the August Schuster House, today's stage destination.

 This stage is a real pleasure trip: It goes downhill exclusively, with seven kilometers, the walk is pleasantly short, you wanderst with beautiful views across wide trails and on the way expect two restaurants.
 After your night at the August Schuster House, you'll laced up your hiking boots and set off.
 On the descent, you can enjoy the view of the surrounding mountains and wander past the small Josef Chapel.A little later, it goes through a quiet mountain forest for a while, until you are back on open mountain pastures at the Kolbensattelhütte.
 If you like, you can take a break already here or you can hike even further downhill to rustic Kolbenalm.
-From the Kolbenalm, our route takes you along the Kolbenbach stream to Oberammergau and finally to the station.
+From the Kolbenalm our route takes you along Kolbenbach to Oberammergau and finally to the station.
 From here the regional train takes you back to Munich.

 This variant is aimed at experienced, sure-footed and vertigo-free mountain hikers.
 From the August-Schuster-Hütte, this route takes you over the Sonnenberggrat.
 The path here is sometimes very narrow and exposed - below you go hundreds of meters steeply downhill.
 In addition, several Kraxelabschnitte thrill.
 On the way you will be spoiled with wonderful views, the conclusion of which is the summit view on Kofel, the Matterhorn of Oberammergau.
 From Kofel then leads to the end of a path over scree slopes steeply downhill to Oberammergau.
 Here you get on the regional train at the station and travel back to Munich satisfied.